 The public educational system offers English only at very low levels, or not at all, yet those who can afford to pay for their textbooks and tuition fees will make the effort to learn it, if only to better themselves or their social status.

 Private English schools can be found in La Paz, Santa Cruz and Cochabamba, though limited in numbers.
-Sucre, the old capital, has even fewer ESL institutes.
+Sucre, the old capital, has even fewer English schools.

-Although the initial hiring criteria of many language schools may be fairly demanding in terms of experience and qualifications, due to the shortage of English teachers, employers are often prepared to turn a blind eye to their initial requirements and consider less qualified and experienced applicants, as long as they hold at least a TEFL / TESOL Certificate.
+Although the initial hiring criteria of many language schools may be fairly demanding in terms of experience and qualifications, due to the shortage of English teachers, employers are often prepared to turn a blind eye to their initial requirements and consider less qualified and experienced applicants, as long as they hold at least TEFL Certification such as the ICAL TEFL Certificate.